Saturday, Feb. 5, 2011, marks the 3rd yahrtzeit of Maharishi Mahesh Yogi, who passed on 2/5/08 (29 Sh’vat 5768).

-Maharishi is best known as the person who brought Transcendental Meditation — popularly, “TM” — to the West.
+Maharishi is best known as the person who brought Transcendental Meditation — popularly known as “TM” — to the West.

 It was on the basis of this research that I was even willing to consider starting TM.
 In those days, I’d have kept a far distance from anything that suggested “religion” — any religion.
 After attending two required (free) lectures, I was taught TM on Sept.
 11, 1971 (21 Elul 5731).
 It was a Saturday.
 It wouldn’t have occurred to me at that time to call it “Shabbat,” although I’d attended Hebrew School for 4 years, and had had a bar mitzvah.
 Four years later, I began attending synagogue services at a nearby Young Israel (Modern Orthodox) congregation, my interest kindled by what I’d learned through doing TM.